QubesOS/qubes-doc/developer/services/qrexec3.md

 <!-- (*TODO: fix for non-linux dom0*) -->

-The dom0 directory `/etc/qubes-rpc/policy/` contains a group of files for available RPC actions.
+The dom0 directory `/etc/qubes-rpc/policy/` contains files for each available RPC action.
 Together their contents make up the RPC access policy database.
 Currently, the defined actions are: